liamgreenhill/liamnugent.me/posts/design-elements/index.md

 ---
 title: Design Elements
-description: Do you want to know what the pink squiggle is all about?
+description: Do you want to know what the vibrant purple squiggle in the header is all about?
 date: 2020-04-24
 tags:
   - ux design